Today In History

 Britain and the United States signed the Convention of 1818, setting their border at the 49th parallel from the Lake of the Woods to the Rocky Mountains.
 The agreement left the Oregon Territory jointly occupied — both nations could settle there.
 That arrangement lasted until 1846, when they extended the 49th parallel to the Pacific.
 The border runs 5,525 miles, mostly undefended.

-A combined British, French, and Russian fleet annihilated the Ottoman-Egyptian armada at Navarino Bay in the last major naval battle fought entirely under sail.
-The decisive victory broke Ottoman naval power in the eastern Mediterranean and secured Greek independence after nearly four centuries of Turkish rule.
+A combined British, French, and Russian fleet annihilated the Ottoman-Egyptian armada at Navarino Bay in one of history's most decisive naval engagements and the last major battle fought entirely under sail.
+The allied fleet destroyed or captured over sixty enemy vessels in a matter of hours, shattering Ottoman naval power in the eastern Mediterranean.
+The victory removed the primary military obstacle to Greek independence after nearly four centuries of Ottoman rule and was a crucial step toward the establishment of the modern Greek state.

 Yale, Princeton, Columbia, and Rutgers met and wrote the first American football rules.
 They limited teams to 11 players.
 They made the field 140 yards long.
 They kept rugby's scoring system.
 Harvard refused to attend—they were playing a different game.
 The rules lasted two years before being rewritten.
 Soccer and rugby had split in England just nine years earlier.